 Peruvian Condori PC-1 x WF Peruvian Ice (CAN)

 This magnificent boy came to us from Windiana Farms in Alberta.
-I have always said Impact had best ears on our farm.
+I have always said Impact had the best ears on our farm.
 He was a gentle sole and was the first to follow me into the barn looking for treats.
 Easy to handle and was not interested in tussling with herd mates.
-So mellow that we eventually moved him in with our young male group as a mentor.
+So mellow in fact that we eventually moved him in with our young male group as a mentor.
 He seemed to enjoy his status as the alpha male and never displayed any dominance over the youngsters.

 So many stories to tell about this boy.
 He was a character with loads of personality.
 Cathy Wind (his breeder) once said he was the' full package.'
 That was an understatement.
 We miss our boy so much.